mistenes/mytrip/README.md

 - `POST /api/invitations` – body: `{ email, role, tripId }`.
 Generates a token, emails the signup link, and stores expiration.
 - `GET /api/invitations/:token` – verify that an invitation token is still valid.
-- `POST /api/register/:token` – body: `{ name }`.
-Creates the user, assigns them to the invitation's trip, and marks the token as used.
+- `POST /api/register/:token` – body: `{ firstName, lastName, password, verifyPassword }`.
+Creates the user with English-only names, assigns them to the invitation's trip, and marks the token as used.

 Set the following environment variables to enable email delivery: